kipahlord13/AlgDesigRendering/README.md

   a.
 Projection
   b.
 Rasterization
   c.
 Visibility Problem
   d.
-Draw sequntially with X11
+Draw sequentially with X11
 4. Multi-threading in C for X11 drawing
 5. Design of maze geometry
 6. Move/ rotate camera with keyboard or mouse movements